This Fire of Eidolon review was made after playing the game six times.

 - It’s also very cool how the Normal and Hard Threat levels work.
 You actually go from drawing two cards back down to drawing one card at certain points, which means you can time it so you quickly skip past the two-card levels.

 - The box says that Fire of Eidolon is for ages 14+, but I think this is a good family game.
-It’s a very light game, so older kids should have no problems figuring out all of the actions they can take.
+It’s a very light game, so older kids should easily be able to figure out all of the actions they can take.

 - It is great that there are so many heroes to choose from, but some combinations of heroes are clearly worse than others.
 For example, if you’re playing a two-player game and both heroes have to spend three action points to pick up Tokens of Dexterity (the green tokens), chances are you’re going to lose.
 This is not the type of game where you should randomly draw your characters.